34fathombelow/argocd-prometheus-demo/README.md

 ```bash
 $ kubectl -n monitoring port-forward svc/kube-prometheus-stack-grafana 4003:80
 ```
-You can then access via http://localhost:4003 and use the default user:password of `admin:argo-demo`
+You can then access via http://localhost:4003 and use the default user:password of `admin:admin`